Over $14 Million to be Invested in Broadband for Doddridge County

 Citynet is utilizing several communication towers to build the backbone of the broadband network.
 Through a mix of fiber optic cable and wireless technology, households will have access to broadband internet service that meets the FCC’s definition of true broadband.
 Since the Doddridge County Commission’s investment was used to build the backbone of the network, Doddridge County residents will be eligible for unlimited broadband for around $50 a month.

 Portions of the wireless network may be turned on by the end of January.
 Citynet will then need a few weeks to ensure there are no service issues before scheduling hook-ups.
 On June 1, 2021, Citynet will launch a website which will give residents a projected availability date of service for their address.
-Only homes with direct line-of-sight of the communication towers will be able to apply for service on March 1st.
+Only homes with direct line-of-sight of the communication towers will be able to apply for service.
 Being a massive infrastructure upgrade, this project will roll out in phases.
 It may take up to five years before service is available to every home in Doddridge County.
 In late February the EDA will publish Citynet’s service website address and contact information in local newspapers.